sbarman/webscript_db/README.md

 webscript_db
 ============

-A web-interface and database backend for 'webscript'.
+A web-interface and database backend for Ringer.

 Quick Setup
 -----------------